Best VPN services in 2024

 Inconsistent servers

-Aside from having the slickest name on the list, CyberGhost is perfect for streaming and torrenting – among the most popular uses for a VPN.
-Its security features are at the top of the VPN game – offering AED 256-bit encryption, OpenVPN TCP/UDP, IKEv2, and WireGuard security protocol options (although not for all devices), a kill switch, DNS and IP leak protection, no logs and split tunneling (only on PCs).
+Its security features are at the top of the VPN game – offering AES 256-bit encryption, OpenVPN TCP/UDP, IKEv2, and WireGuard security protocol options (although not for all devices), a kill switch, DNS and IP leak protection, no logs and split tunneling (only on PCs).

 All that with fantastic server speeds and seven supported devices?
 Not bad seeing as you can get a three-year subscription for a fairly desirable price with three months included completely for free.

 While internet speeds in many countries were just as fast as my normal internet speeds, certain regions were severely lacking.
-This could be an issue for those who are all about server speeds, especially if you’re opting for its very pricey monthly subscription plan.
+This could be an issue for those who are all about server speeds, especially if you’re opting for its very pricey individual monthly subscription plan.

 But the pros far outweigh the cons.
 Overall, CyberGhost VPN offers a premium service for streaming with tons of locations and fast P2P for torrenting.
+Try it today with a 45-day money-back guarantee and see for yourself.

-Read our full CyberGhost VPN review
+Read our full CyberGhost VPN review.

 Proton VPN apps running on Windows, Mac, iPhone and Android devices.